perbrage/sectoralarm/README.md

 A node.js library to communicate with your Sector Alarm sites.
 Library supports checking the current status, the history and also acting upon the alarm and its connected devices.

+## BREAKING CHANGES IN v2.0.0

+In version v2.0.0, some minor changes to how to use the library has been changed, which would be considered breaking changes to previous versions.
+In v2.0.0+ status has been split into two methods, info and status.
+Some of the response messages has also changed slightly.
+Should you upgrade to v2.0.0 and beyond, please make sure your solution still works.
+Thank you.

 ## Supported features

 * Multi-site support for sites connected to the same customer account